cornwella/Chrome-Device-Finder/README.md

 #### Setup ####

-1. Create a Google Directory Service Account with "View" scope access.
+* Create a Google Directory Service Account with "View" scope access in the API Dashboard (https://console.cloud.google.com/apis/dashboard)
-2. Delegate it API access in the Admin console (Security -> Advanced Settings)
+* Delegate it API access in the Admin console (Security -> Advanced Settings).
+Give it the Scope `https://www.googleapis.com/auth/admin.directory.device.chromeos.readonly`
-3. Copy the `client_secret.json` into the project directory
+* Copy the `client_secret.json` into the project directory
-4. Adjust your preferences in `settings.py`
+* Adjust your preferences in `settings.py`

 #### Usage ####